midhunkalarikkal/FullDomain/Notes/DSA2.md

   `Linear probing` - If a collision occure the algorithm checks the next slot in a sequencial manner until an empty slot is found

-  `Quadratic probing` - The algorithm uses a quafratic function to calculate next slot availability
+  `Quadratic probing` - The algorithm uses a quafratic function to calculate next available empty slot

   `Double hashing` - using a secondary hash function to calculate the step size for probing